 My favourite option is to park outside a pavement café, have a coffee and chat to the waiter.
 Chances are they’ll be happy to look after your riding gear and keep an eye on your bike whilst you go shopping.

-If someone is going to nick something off your bike, they’re going to pick what’s easy.
+If someone is going to steal something off your bike, they’re going to pick what’s easy.
 Tent, tankbag, bungy’d on items.
-Any more and it’s quicker to nick the whole bike.
+Any more and it’s quicker to steal the whole bike.

 I tried using Packsafe cable locks with my Magadan panniers but soon stopped.
 The panniers already required vertical and horizontal strapping and the cables were just another thing to attach, adjust, secure.

 In my experience, the best from of security is a bike cover.
 Out of sight; out of mind goes the old saying and it works.
 Aerostich make an excellent, packable Ultralight Bike Cover.

 My switch to soft luggage came in 2010 when I replaced my BMW F650 GS/Dakar Hybrid with a Suzuki DR650, 4 years in to my 6 year around-the-world trip.

 I was enjoying the dirt more and more, but I was struggling in the sand and my overloaded BMW had already destroyed two Ohlins shocks.
 Changing bikes was an opportunity to review my whole set-up and as a result I shed 100kgs.
 I’ve never looked back.

 Suzuki DR650 ‘Rosie’: 2-years in the Americas – Having first seen Andy Strapz Expedition Pannierz in Australia, I chose them as the base for my set-up and was really happy with them.
 They weren’t quite big enough for a 4-season camping set-up, hence the 32ltr Ortlieb duffle in the photo.
 I was doing a lot of wild camping in remote areas and so the tank panniers were filled with food and my campstove.